hylang/hy/docs/syntax.rst

 - If it's a symbol, and the symbol is the name of a currently defined macro, the macro is called.

+  - Exception: if the symbol is also the name of a function in :hy:mod:`hy.pyops`, and one of the arguments is an :hy:func:`unpack-iterable` form, the ``pyops`` function is called instead of the macro.
+This makes reasonable-looking expressions work that would otherwise fail.
+For example, ``(+ #* summands)`` is understood as ``(hy.pyops.+ #* summands)``, because Python provides no way to sum a list of unknown length with a real addition expression.

 - If it is itself an expression of the form ``(.
 None …)`` (typically produced with a :ref:`dotted identifier <dotted-identifier>` like ``.add``), it's used to construct a method call with the element after ``None`` as the object: